 1. Exclude poor performing keywords, placements and audiences

 - Run a search term report and add negatives keywords

-- Check mobile performance, if poor consider negative incremental bid
+- Check mobile performance, and if poor, consider negative incremental bid

 2. Get serious about test landing pages.
 Consider these 10 elements: